 Without further ado, here are some of our favourite places to eat on the island.

 Walk off your afternoon tea by heading down the hill towards Ventnor’s seafront.
 Turn right by La Falaise car park to find one of the prettiest stretches of the Isle of Wight’s coastal path.
 (Read our guide to discover more of the best walks on the island.)
 Keep going for a mile or so and you’ll end up at Steephill Cove, with its thatched cottages and car-free seafront.
 Pull up a deckchair and enjoy the sunshine in one of England’s sunniest spots.
+Or, if you prefer a more floral route, visit one of the nearby gardens on the Isle of Wight - they really are a treat for the senses!

 You’ll need to book early if you’re hoping to visit The Hut this summer.
 It’s become the go-to restaurant for yachties sailing across from Lymington in the New Forest thanks to its insta-worthy meals and lively vibes.